Code of Conduct

 It is the intention of this CONTRACT to promote Good Sportsmanship and respect for all participants within the Association.
-All riders must sign this contract stating that they will observe the principles of the Code of Conduct before being allowed to participate at Greater Victoria BMX.
+By participating in BMX Canada and USA BMX events as well as local races, practices and clinics all riders, members, volunteers, spectators, parents and guardians agree that they will observe the principles of the Code of Conduct before being allowed to participate at Greater Victoria BMX.

 - I will ride because I want to, not because my parents or others want me to.

 - I will ride by the rules and in the spirit of the race.

 - I will control my temper – fighting or ‘mouthing –off’ can spoil the activity for everyone.

 - I will respect my opponents.

 - I will remember that winning isn’t everything – that having fun, improving skills, making friends and doing my best are also important.

 - I will treat all spectators and participants with respect and avoid negative criticism.